Trauma Response Institute

 Providing education and training opportunities is central to the work of the Trauma Response Institute.
 In response to the growing need for responsible and informed trauma response providers, the TRI offers:

-- A Trauma Response Team that serves as a service arm of the TRI, restoring the community either directly or by assisting disaster aid organizations recruit qualified trauma responders.
+Our team is the service arm of the TRI, restoring the community either directly or by assisting disaster aid organizations in recruiting qualified trauma responders.
 All team members are graduate-level trained and credentialed mental health, education, medical, or ministerial professionals with demonstrated graduate-course level training in traumatology.

 For more information about TRI educational programs read through our web pages or contact our admissions counselor, Joel Moore, at email@example.com.
-To talk further about the Trauma Response Institute, call or e-mail the TRI, and either administrative assistant Lani Watkins or institute director Anna Berardi will return your request.
+To talk further about the Trauma Response Institute, call or email the TRI, and either Administrative Assistant, Justin McCoy, or TRI Director, Anna Berardi, will return your request.